Azerbaijan–Syria relations: Economic cooperation

 In September 2009, the two governments signed an agreement to eliminate double taxation.

 During the talks between the Minister of industry and energy of Azerbaijan Natig Aliyev and the Minister of industry and energy of Syria Sufyan Allau, which were held in the capital city of Damascus on 4 March 2010, a Memorandum of intent was signed to conclude an agreement on gas supplies.
 There was also a Protocol signed on the mutual exchange of experience, training of qualified personnel, and the establishment of a joint Azerbaijani-Syrian company.

 On 23 November 2010, the parties entered into an agreement on the technical details of the purchase of natural gas for a period of 20 years.

 In December 2011, Azerbaijan began exporting natural gas to Syria via Turkey and Georgia.

 The Azerbaijani government plans to allocate approximately 5–10 billion dollars for investment in the Syrian economy.

 In 2018, it was announced that the chairmen of Azerbaijani companies wish to participate in various tenders, the main purpose of which is the reconstruction of oil and gas pipelines, roads, etc. on the territory of Syria.

 The two countries cooperate in a number of areas: energy, mining, agriculture, tourism, trade, science, education, health, ecology, construction, and so on.

 International cooperation

 Syria has once supported Azerbaijan's position on the Nagorno-Karabakh conflict.
 However, since the Syrian Civil War, Syria has been supporting Armenia, Azerbaijan's arch-rival.

 Both countries are members of the Organization of the Islamic Conference (OIC), although Syria is suspended since 2012.
 Syria and Azerbaijan cooperate within the framework of the United Nations (UN), Non-Aligned Movement (NAM), etc.

 Cultural ties

 Since the twentieth century, the two countries have been cooperating in book publishing.
 The society for friendship and cultural relations operates in Damascus.

-Tourism

-The citizens of Azerbaijan can obtain a 15-day visa on arrival at the border with Syria.